Effective action and black hole solutions in asymptotically safe quantum gravity: Quantum black hole solutions

 In order to address the question how black holes are modified in the quantum theory, we solve the field equations resulting from the effective action $\Gamma[\bar{g}]$ \labelcref{eq:EffActionwFormFactors}.
 In a slight abuse of notation we will write $g_{\mu\nu}$ when we actually refer to the background metric $\bar{g}_{\mu\nu}$ in this section.

-If we neglect the $g_{\mu\nu}$ dependence of the form factors themselves, we can straightforwardly derive the field equations resulting from the second two terms in \labelcref{eq:EffActionwFormFactors}.
+If we neglect the $g_{\mu\nu}$ dependence of the form factors themselves, we can straightforwardly derive the contribution to the field equations resulting from the second two terms in \labelcref{eq:EffActionwFormFactors}.
 Dropping boundary terms that arise from partial integration, the term ${R f_{R^2}(\Box)R}$ results in the field equations

 and variation of the term ${R_{\mu\nu} f_{R_{\mu\nu}^2}(\Box) R^{\mu\nu}}$ results in